martingasser/ismir-variations/README.md

 ## Background

-This idea goes back to the first ISMIR logo (ISMIR_oldLogo.png), which was proposed during the first ISMIR 2000 in Plymouth, MA.
+The basis material for our variation idea goes back to the first ISMIR logo (ISMIR_oldLogo.png), which was proposed during the first ISMIR 2000 in Plymouth, MA.
 The full history is documented under the 10 years anniversary paper by Downie et al. (Section 2.1):

 2009_DownieBC_TenYearsISMIR.pdf

-## Audio:
+## Audio

 We have two interpretations of the piece by pianists Simone Renzi and Stefano Ligoratti.
 Both are published at IMSLP (http://imslp.org) under a Creative Commons Attribution 3.0 license.